 City Council Meetings

 The Bullard City Council invites and encourages the public to attend all Council and Boards and Commissions meetings.

 Public comments regarding agenda items: Any citizen wishing to address the Council regarding an item on the agenda may do so after filling out a speaker card at the registration table and handing card to the City Secretary so that the citizen may be recognized by the Mayor when that item is considered.

 Council Members welcome public testimony.
 During regular City Council meetings, there is one opportunity at the beginning of every meeting for citizen participation.
-Speakers are asked to sign the sign-in sheet and to be conscious of the limited time available to those who wish to bring a matter before the council; therefore, each citizen is allowed three minutes to speak on non-agenda items, and five minutes for agenda items.
+Speakers are asked to sign the sign-in sheet and to be conscious of the limited time available to those who wish to bring a matter before the council; therefore, each citizen shall not exceed five minutes, unless the speaker's time is extended by the consent of the City Council.
 The Council may not address any issues not listed on the agenda, however it may receive information.

 Citizen Participation: Any citizen wishing to address the Council regarding an issue not on the Agenda may do so after rising, giving name and address.
 The Council may not address any issues not listed on the agenda, however it may receive information.